alehander42/sigur/README.md

 ## what does it do

-can convert js code between vanilla ES5 callbacks code and a valid ES5 `async/await` inspired syntax. can be useful for visualizing how existing callbacks-style code would look with `async/await`-like syntax it's tuned for the codebase I am currently working with, so there are some pretty special cases/assumptions in it
+It can convert js code between vanilla ES5 callbacks code and a valid ES5 `async/await` inspired syntax.

+It can be useful for visualizing how existing callbacks-style code would look with `async/await`-like syntax

+It's tuned for the codebase I am currently working with, so there are some pretty special cases/assumptions in it

 ## progress